 If I use a male condom with spermicide and I am on the birth control pill and I take plan B right after (just in case…) is that a good form of protection?
 I know there is always a chance of pregnancy, but is that as good as you can get?
 Is it safe to take Plan B in non emergencies?

 You’re right — the only 100% guaranteed way to not get pregnant is by not having vaginal sex.
 Using both a condom and another method of birth control — like the pill, patch, ring, shot, implant, IUD, or pulling out — can make vaginal sex a lot safer.
-Using them together is an extremely effective way to drastically reduce the risk of getting pregnant, and of getting or spreading an STD.
+Using them together is a really good way to lower your chance of getting pregnant, and of getting or spreading an STD.

-If you’ve had unprotected sex or your birth control method has failed, then it’s a good idea to take Plan B, or emergency contraception (also known as the morning-after pill).
+If you’ve had unprotected sex or something went wrong with your regular birth control method, then it’s a good idea to take Plan B, or another kind of emergency contraception (also known as the morning-after pill).
 But if neither of those things has happened, then there’s no need to take Plan B.